todb/papers/README.md

 # Tod's papers stash

-This is where I'll stash papers if the primary URL disappears out from under me.
+This is where I'll stash papers just in case the primary URL disappears off the internet.

 Note that for most (well, currently, all) of the papers in here, I don't actually hold the copyright to -- they were work for hire.
 If you'd like to reprint them, you should